 Make sure that your projector has a compatible 3.5mm Audio Jack to plug in the stereo speakers.

 Many projectors have “R” and “L” input ports to accept sound signals from such connectors.

 Soundbars are becoming very popular nowadays.

-In contrast to the stereo speakers that turns OFF the in-built speaker completely and then generate sound through themselves, a soundbar doesn’t turn OFF the in-built projector speaker.
+In contrast to the stereo speakers that turn OFF the in-built speaker completely and then generate sound through themselves, a soundbar doesn’t turn OFF the in-built projector speaker.

 Sound is generated in sync with the projector’s in-built speakers.
 So, the soundbar is also known as the sound amplifier.